Telekia speciosa

 Telekia speciosa, also known as the heart-leaved oxeye or yellow oxeye, is a species of flowering plant within the family Asteraceae.

 Description

 Telekia speciosa is a herbaceous perennial, which can grow up to 2 metres tall.
 Leaves are green, triangular, doubly-serrate and long-petioled.
-Plant leaves can range from 10 to 4 cm long.
+Plant leaves can range from 10 to 40 cm long.
 The leaves are also glabrous on their surface and possess hairs on the undersides.
 Younger ovate stem leaves are sessile.
 Plants will bloom from early summer to early autumn.
 Flowers are hosted on slender stems.
 Flowers appear daisy-like with ragged yellow petals.

 Distribution

 Native range

-This species is native to much of Europe, where it can be found in: Albania, Bulgaria, the Czech Republic, Greece, Hungary, Romania, Turkey, Ukraine, Yugoslavia, and Slovakia.
+This species is native to much of Europe, where it can be found in: Albania, Bulgaria, the Czech Republic, Greece, Hungary, Romania, Turkey, Ukraine, Slovakia, Bulgaria and North Macedonia.
 It is also native to the Baltic states, North and South Caucasus and Central and Northwest European Russia.

 Introduced range

 Within Europe Telekia speciosa has been introduced outside of its natural range into the countries of: Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Great Britain, Ireland, Italy, Latvia, Norway, Poland, Sweden and Switzerland.
 It has also been introduced into the United States, Canada and Japan.